Oakland, CA – “Wildfire danger” and nativist “restoration” projects are the latest ploys to continue deforesting &

-OVER 450,000 HEALTHY TREES WILL BE CUT DOWN by tragically misguided people, including even self-described environmentalists, who believe destroying forests and letting grasslands and shrubs replace them will reduce wildfire danger — even though trees, compared to grasslands and chaparral, capture more fog, create more shade, and thus cool the land.
+OVER 450,000 HEALTHY TREES WOULD HAVE BEEN CUT DOWN by tragically misguided people, including even self-described environmentalists, who believe destroying forests and letting grasslands and shrubs replace them will reduce wildfire danger — even though trees, compared to grasslands and chaparral, capture more fog, create more shade, and thus cool the land.
 Trees also sequester more carbon, create windbreaks that drive fires, and are also home for thousands more animals and birds than grasslands.
 And contrary to a popular misconception, grasses and shrubs started the devastating 1991 Oakland hills fire — not eucalyptus trees, which are routinely and erroneously blamed because of “nativist” disinformation campaigns.

 Grasslands and chaparral, not trees of any kind, are what start and rapidly spread many of California’s huge, fast-burning wildfires which made headlines in 2015 and 2016.

 SEPT.
 2016 UPDATE: Federal court denies $5.7 million in FEMA (Federal Emergency Management Agency) funds to cut down eucalyptus trees [as alleged] “fire danger.”

 The court’s decision is a de facto validation of the opinion that living eucalyptus forests are NOT a fire hazard as claimed by UC Berkeley, The City of Oakland, and East Bay Parks (EBRPD) which want to cut down hundreds of thousands of healthy trees and use the fear of wild fire to do it.
 The court’s judgment denies Federal Emergency (FEMA) money for deforestation masquerading as “vegetation management” and “fire danger mitigation.”

 by Nathan Winograd, Sept.
 28, 2016: